Search RHCG Website

 Moistening the mouth after brushing removes loosened debris and toothpaste and makes the mouth feel fresher.20

-Toothbrushes must be kept clear of infection as they may harbour organisms that maycontribute to oropharyngeal infections.21,22
+Toothbrushes must be kept clear of infection as they may harbour organisms that may contribute to oropharyngeal infections.21,22

 For children with teeth > 3yr old: